Hungry Hound Dog Food receives the Advisor’s lowest rating of 1 star.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Hungry Hound looks like a below-average dry dog food.
+Judging by its ingredients alone, Hungry Hound Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.